 Purge the lines, and then connect and equilibrate the size-exclusion chromatography column.

 Authors: Is the beam open to the HPLC system during equilibration?
 If not, what is the sample in the next step being compared to?
+The sample is examined for radiation damage and later compared to the results from step 3.5

 Load the 1 mL sample of gel filtration buffer into the sample changer.
 Check for radiation damage to the buffer.

 Authors: Is radiation damage only observable in the UV/Vis signal, or is radiolysis also a concern?
+We detect is in the summed X-ray scattering intensity over time

 Authors: What role does the sample changer play in controlling signal variation?
+It just serves as a tool to load the sample in the capillary without going through the HPLC system and the column

 Authors: Does the HPLC system include an in-line radiation detector?
+The HPLC system is in the experimental hutch and during measurements and we can control it from the control hutch without being physically next to the system.
+Anyway, x-rays are not shoot onto the HPLC system or the column but onto a capillary after the column, where the sample is passing through.

 Once no radiation damage to the buffer is detectable, switch the beamline control system to HPLC mode.

 Authors: If radiation damage was detected in the previous step, what should be done to rectify this?
+Depending how huge the detected damage is, another buffer has to be found where the protein is happy in and which does not show radiation damage.
+Normally we do not perform measurements then.
+Critical buffer conditions can be found in the literature.

-Perform a test run of buffer only and note the number of counts in the summed intensity plot.
+Perform a test run of the buffer and note the number of counts in the summed intensity plot.
 If the HPLC signal or intensity over time do not match the first buffer measurement, equilibrate the system for longer and repeat this process.

 Next, centrifuge the protein sample at 13000 x g for 10 minutes.
-Transfer the sample to a SEC-compatible glass vial and load the vial into the autosampler.
+Transfer the sample without potential pellets, which might contain aggregates to a SEC-compatible glass vial and load the vial into the autosampler.

-Authors: Is the supernatant what is being transferred?
+Authors: Is the supernatant what is being transferred? yes, but hopefully there is nothing else.

-Outside the experimental hutch, log into the beamline control system and create a folder for the experiment.
+Interlock the experimental hutch again, log into the beamline control system and create a folder for the experiment.

 Authors: The procedure says to “switch the beamline control system to HPLC mode” several steps before this (2.1.6).
 Is 2.1.10 the same process?
+No it is not.
+We have to tell the system in 2.1.6 (or here 3.4) to switch from measuring from the sample changer to measure now samples from the HPLC system.
+In 2.1.10 we create in the system a personal space where our data will be stored.

 In the HPLC software, click on ‘quick batch’.
 Set the file path and activate automatic ASCII conversion of UV/Vis data.